CS2613-WI24-FR01B/exploration-activity-1-v-mahajan/projectDescription.md

 # Why did you select this package/library?
     I chose this package because of the advance functions it provides like face detetor model and tools to help with machine learning.

 # How did learning the package/library influence your learning of the language?
+    I was never aware of the fact that python has such built in functions to work with images and videos.

 # How was your overall experience with the package/library?
     • When would you recommend this package/library to someone?
+    Yes, I would recommend this library to anyone working with images and videos.
+If someone is working on stuff like image detection and object recognition, this package is definitly recommended.

     • Would you continue using this package/library?
 Why or why not?
+    Yes definitly, i would continue using this package.